1970s Red Table Lamp

 Designer: To be appraised.

-Other versions: Made in different sizes and colours and probably sold with different lampshades.
+Other versions: This 1970s red table lamp was made in several sizes and colours and was probably sold with several different lampshades.
 A smaller orange version ca be found here on Vintageinfo.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.